christina-hyman/portfolio/README.md

 **January 2024 – May 2024**
 * Conducted statistical analysis to develop price prediction models for Airbnb listings in New York City
 *	Created data visualizations and analyzed spatial patterns from Airbnb listings using Geopandas in Python
+*	Determined the causal effect of NYC’s enforcement of Local Law 18 using the Difference-in-Differences method
 *	Developed and fine-tuned predictive models (SVR, Decision Trees, Random Forest (RF), XGBoost) for Airbnb prices
 *	Achieved high model accuracy with R-squared values of 77.36% for RF Regressor and 80.36% for XGBoost Regressor